Austria within Nazi Germany: Antisemitism

-Anti-Semitism was widespread even in the highest government offices.
+Antisemitism was widespread even in the highest government offices.
 Karl Renner, who was the first chancellor of republican Austria, had welcomed the Anschluss in 1938.
-After the war, Renner again became the Austrian head of state; he remained anti-Semitic, even with Jewish returnees and concentration camp survivors.
+After the war, Renner again became the Austrian head of state; he remained antisemitic, even with Jewish returnees and concentration camp survivors.
 Marko Feingold, survivor of the concentration camp and president of the Salzburg Jewish Community, stated in 2013: "Karl Renner, after all the first Federal President of the Second Republic, had long been known in the party as an anti-Semite.
 He didn't want us concentration campers in Vienna after the war and he also frankly said that Austria would not give anything back to them."
 Despite his controversial actions, many locations in Austria continue to bear his name; he is also the namesake of the Karl Renner Prize.

-Austrian contribution to Nazi Germany's armed forces
+Austrian participation in the Holocaust and Nazi armed forces

+The majority of the bureaucrats who implemented the Final Solution were Austrian.

+According to Thomas Berger, professor of international relations at the Frederick S. Pardee School of Global Studies at Boston University, the people who were involved in the Final Solution were disproportionately Austrian.
+He has said, "Austria represented about 8 per cent of the population of the Third Reich, but about 13 per cent of the SS, about 40 per cent of the concentration camp personnel, and as much as 70 per cent of the people who headed the concentration camps were of Austrian background."

+Political scientist David Art of Tufts University also states that Austrians comprised 8 per cent of Nazi Germany's population, 13 percent of the SS and 40 per cent of the staff at death camps; but that 75 per cent of concentration camp commanders were Austrian.